Mildred14/graphql_fun/README.md

-# Graphql fun
+# Graphql fun workshop

-Learn how to use Graphl with Ruby on Rails step by step.
-Follow this link -> (...)
+This repo is focused on learn how to use Graphl with Ruby on Rails step by step.
+Enjoy the journey through this tutorial